helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started Pumpkin's Purrfect Meme Picker from Module 5 (Essential JavaScript concepts) of Scrimba’s Frontend Developer Career Path.
 Did Steps 1 to 13.

-**Thoughts:** I got to practice writing the `for...of` statement, Import and export, HTML radio inputs and using the the array `.includes()` method to prevent duplicates in an array.
+**Thoughts:** I got to practice writing the `for...of` statement, Import and export, HTML radio inputs and using the array `.includes()` method to prevent duplicates in an array.